darcyg/TiCurlPageFlip/CurlPageFlip/documentation/index.md

-# CurlPageFilp Module
+# CurlPageFlip Module

 ## Description

 TODO: Enter your module description here

-## Accessing the CurlPageFilp Module
+## Accessing the CurlPageFlip Module

 To access this module from JavaScript, you would do the following:

-	var CurlPageFilp = require("com.visusway.mod.curlpagefilp");
+	var CurlPageFlip = require("com.visusway.mod.curlpageflip");

-The CurlPageFilp variable is a reference to the Module object.
+The CurlPageFlip variable is a reference to the Module object.

 ## Reference